Adia-wty/Survival-On-Society-SOS-/README.md

 5. SOS will also detect the frequency of needs in different regions.
 For example, if many people in this area are hurt and no one response, then SOS will send more rescuers to there from central.
 That's why SOS is semi-central.

+## Demo
+You can watch the demo for [SOS App](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/App%20Demo.mp4) and [SOS Web](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/Web%20Demo.mp4), which is clearer than the gif below.

-Demo for SOS App:
+### Demo for SOS App:
 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/App_demo_1.gif)

 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/App_demo_2.gif)

-Demo for SOS Web:
+### Demo for SOS Web:
 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/web_demo_1.gif)

 ![image](https://github.com/Adia-wty/Survival-On-Society_SOS/blob/master/Demo/web_demo_2.gif)